Calibration of an Irradiated Prototype for the EIC Zero-Degree Calorimeter: Results

 \subsection{Pedestal Calibration}

-Before irradiation, the pedestal distributions were uniform across all channels.
+Before irradiation, the pedestal distributions were uniform across all channels, as illustrated in the left panel of figure~\ref{fig:pedestal}.
 The HG pedestal mean and width averaged around 150~ADCs and 50~ADCs, respectively, confirming stable baseline performance across the detector prior to irradiation.